DataCueCo/slate/source/index.html.md

 1. Set the `user_id` to the email of the guest account.

 2. If you are sending order data via the REST api, you must add a snippet to the order confirmation page.
+Switch the code samples to 'Browser' to see the snippet.

 ```html
 <script>